ourlifeloop/marketing/src/cms/training-faqs/how-can-connections-be-removed-from-lifeloop.md

 ---
-question: 'How can Connections be removed from LifeLoop? '
+question: "How can Connections be removed from LifeLoop? "
-answer: -To delete a Connection, go to the Connections section of LifeLoop, click their name from the Connections list and click the 'Edit' button from the pop-up box.
-You will then see a 'Delete' button on the bottom of the pop-up box.
+answer: To delete a Connection, click on the 'Connections' tab in the toolbar.
+  Locate the name from the Connections list then click on their profile.
+Click the 'Edit' button on the top right-hand side of the pop-up box.
+The 'Delete' button is on the bottom left of the pop-up box.
 isMobile: false
 topics:
   - connection-portal